maxxturing/blog/_posts/2018-10-11-how-to-edit-your-github-hosted-jekyll-blog.markdown

 * You'll be prompted to rename the file
   * Update the date (YYYY-MM-DD)
   * Update the name of the post (be sure to add dashes where there should be spaces and omit capitalisation and punctuation)
-  * Note that each post is a Markdown file and so must end with the file extension .md
+  * Note that each post is a Markdown file and so must end with the correct file extension (.md or .markdown)
 * Open the file and edit the details in the top of the file
   * Title - Title of your post
   * Date - current date